 Casa Chirilagua is a community of people “learning together to love their neighbors as themselves” in a Latino neighborhood in Alexandria.

-Seven years later, Casa Chirilagua is a 501(c)(3) non-profit with nine staff members and over 100 weekly volunteers who serve more than 80 children (1st-8th grades) and their families via multiple programs.
+Casa Chirilagua is a community of people “learning together to love their neighbors as themselves” in a Latino neighborhood in Alexandria, Virginia.
+We are a faith-based Christian, 501(c)(3) non-profit with nine staff members and over 100 weekly volunteers who serve more than 80 children (1st-8th grades) and their families via multiple programs.
 Our mission is “Developing relationships with families to see the Chirilagua neighborhood transformed by Christ.”

 Our first program, Kids Club, began as a grassroots after school reading club with a handful of students in an apartment, run by volunteers.
 From there, it grew into an educational after school program run by multiple staff members and numerous volunteers, with a constant enrollment waitlist.

 All other Casa Chirilagua programs have grown from our flagship Kids Club program.
 Our students develop relationships with one-on-one mentors in our Mentoring program, graduate to our middle school program, Teens Club, and potentially join our Leaders in Training (LIT) student leadership program.
 Our students also have opportunities to attend evening age and gender appropriate bible studies in the neighborhood, where they are always welcome to bring friends and family with them.

 For more details about Casa Chirilagua, visit our website: CasaChirilagua.org